 Vermont Nursing Programs and Degrees Guide

 The following guide is designed to provide you with essential information on the undergraduate and graduate nursing programs available in the state of Vermont and online.
 Students generally have the ability to tailor their degrees by concentrating in specific areas, including nurse administrator, nurse educator, family nurse practitioner, and adult gerontology nurse practitioner.
 Some traditional brick and mortar universities, like Norwich University, allow students to earn a nursing degree entirely online.
-Online universities, such as Capella University, provide a flexible alternative to earning a traditional nursing degree.
+Online universities may also provide a flexible alternative to earning a traditional nursing degree.

 Vermont School Facts:

 - 3 colleges and universities offer an associate’s degree in nursing.

 - 3 colleges and universities offer a bachelor’s degree in nursing.

 - 1 colleges and universities offer a master’s or advanced degree in nursing.

 - Highest graduation rate: The University of Vermont 76%.1

 - Highest transfer-out rate: Southern Vermont College 15%.1

 - Lowest net price: Castleton State College $14,234.1